 AcademyHealth will provide Scholars with the following benefits:

 - AcademyHealth Annual Research Meeting (ARM)

-- National Health Policy Conference (NHPC) or the Annual Conference on the Science of Dissemination and Implementation in Health (D&I), co-hosted by AcademyHealth and the National Institutes of Health (NIH).
+- Annual Conference on the Science of Dissemination and Implementation in Health (D&I), co-hosted by AcademyHealth and the National Institutes of Health (NIH).

 - Opportunity to present research findings during a: